 3. Ask People to React to the Content — Not Just Read It.

 Sometimes the simplest solutions are the most effective.
-If you want more engagement when you share articles, ask for it!
+If you want more engagement and to get retweets when you share articles, ask for it!

 Adam Grant goes so far as to give people multiple-choice options — once again, making it easier for them to participate.